Reich Chancellery: New Reich Chancellery

+Post-war

-After World War II in Europe ended, the remains in what was then East Berlin (the Soviet-occupied sector of a divided Berlin) were demolished by the order of the Soviet occupation forces.
-Parts of the building's marble walls were rumoured to have been used in the building of the Soviet war memorial located in Treptower Park, or to renovate and repair the nearby war-damaged Mohrenstraße U-Bahn station.
+After World War II in Europe ended, the remains in what was then East Berlin (the Soviet-occupied sector of a divided Berlin) were demolished by the Soviet occupation forces.
+Parts of the building's marble walls were rumoured to have been used in the building of the Soviet war memorial located in Treptower Park, or to renovate and repair the nearby war-damaged Anton-Wilhelm-Amo-Straße U-Bahn station.
 Petrographic analyses of materials used for construction there did not confirm those rumours.
-Some of the so-called "red marble" (actually limestone) obtained from the demolition of the New Reich Chancellery was also supposedly used in the construction of the Moscow Metro's palatial-style stations after the war.
+Some of the so-called "red marble" (actually limestone) obtained from the demolition of the New Reich Chancellery was supposedly used in the construction of the Moscow Metro's palatial-style stations after the war.
 Also, it is alleged that a heater from one of Hitler's rooms was placed in a Protestant hospital located not too far away from the Reich Chancellery.

 While the western half of the plot was used by the East German government for the establishment of the so-called "Death-Strip" adjacent to the Berlin Wall in 1961 (when the barrier was being constructed), a Plattenbau apartment block, together with a kindergarten, was built on the eastern half (along Wilhelmstraße) during the 1980s.

+In June 2026, news emerged of a proposal to demolish the last surviving pre-war bunker structure believed to be part of the former Reich Chancellery complex in central Berlin in order to build a seven-story residential building and a six-story office building, sparking controversy.
+Berlin's Housing Senator Christian Gaebler supported demolition in favor of redevelopment.
+In contrast, Sebastian Heber, head of the department for soil monument conservation (Landesdenkmalamt) said that the bunker is of "comprehensive historical and scientific importance".
+Dietmar Arnold of the Berlin Underworlds Association, who last visited the site in 2007, similarly argued that the bunker should be preserved as a historical site or museum, saying "to tear down one of the last traces of the Nazi power center is total madness these days".